US troops in the Middle East: Soldiers in the line of fire – DW – 01/30/2024

 US troops in the Middle East: Soldiers in the line of fireJanuary 30, 2024

-On Sunday, a one-way attack drone killed three US soldiers and injured some 30 others near the border between Syria and Jordan.
-US President Joe Biden has said his country will respond.
+On Sunday, an attack drone killed three US soldiers and injured some 30 others near the border between Syria and Jordan.
+US President Joe Biden said on Tuesday that he decided on a response, though he did not specify exactly what course of action he would take.

 According to the Pentagon, over the past four months, Iranian-backed militants have mounted over 150 attacks on bases occupied by US forces in Iraq and Syria.
 This has given rise to serious concerns over escalating tensions in the Middle East, with UN Secretary-General Antonio Guterres warning of "further spillover" of the war in Gaza into the wider region.

-At the same time, the Gaza conflict is also forcing all parties — the Middle Eastern nations that host US bases and the US itself — to evaluate their security partnerships.
+At the same time, the Gaza conflict is also forcing all parties — the Middle Eastern nations that host US bases and the United States itself — to evaluate their security partnerships.

 Syria: Competing international interests

-Sunday's attack took place near the al-Tanf base in Syria close to the Iraqi and Jordanian borders.
-"Since 2016, [al-Tanf] has served as a launching point for counter-IS operations and training for Syrian opposition factions fighting the jihadist group," the political think tank International Crisis Group stated in a report on the area last week.
+Sunday's attack took place near the al-Tanf base in Syria, close to the Iraqi and Jordanian borders.
+"Since 2016, [al-Tanf] has served as a launching point for counter-[Islamic State] operations and training for Syrian opposition factions fighting the jihadist group," the political think tank International Crisis Group stated in a report on the area last week.

 About 900 US troops are in Syria, ostensibly as part of the international coalition fighting the extremist group known as the "Islamic State," or IS.
 The IS group took control of large swaths of Iraq and Syria in 2014 but was considered to be largely defeated by 2019.